rightjs/rightjs-docs/docs/en/docs/core/util.md

     $try(Function function[, Function function, ...]) -> mixed result

-Evaluates the argument functions one by one and returns the result of the first one that _does not_ raises any exception
+Evaluates the argument functions one by one and returns the result of the first one that _does not_ raise an exception.

     var result = $try(
       function() { throw 'error'; },